Summary Care Record

 - E-Consult (You can leave us a message via this service and will be quicker than trying to telephone us - to access this service visit our Home Page).

-- GP Online Services (You can order your repeat medication via this service and also book Telephone Triage Appointments with a GP - for more information on this please click HERE).
+- GP Online Services (You can order your repeat medication via this service and also book Telephone Triage and face to face Appointments with a GP - for more information on this please click HERE).

 - GP Appointments (All of our GP's are still working - Some of these appointments are being offered face to face, on the basis a patient is showing no signs of COVID-19.
 We are also still offering Telephone Triage Appointments.
 Please note: some of your consultations may be done via video for example symptoms of a rash).
 If a GP does offer you a face to face appointment you must wear a face mask/face covering, in line with government guidelines.

 - Nurse Appointments (Both of our Practice Nurses, ANP & HCA's are still working - Some of these appointments are being offered face to face, on the basis a patient is showing no signs of COVID-19.
 For Example - Child immunisation appointments.
 Please click HERE for attending for a vaccination guidance.

 Our Practice Nurses will be holding Chronic Disease Reviews etc. via telephone.
-Our HCA will be offering appointments for urgent blood tests and B12 injections again on the basis a patient is showing no signs of COVID-19).
+Our HCA will be offering appointments for blood tests, blood pressures and B12 injections again on the basis a patient is showing no signs of COVID-19).
 If a ANP/PN/HCA does offer you a face to face appointment you must wear a face mask/face covering, in line with government guidelines.